OPEnSLab-OSU/SSLClient/README.md

 ## How It Works

 SSLClient was created to integrate SSL seamlessly with the Arduino infrastructure, and so it does just that: implementing the brilliant [BearSSL](https://bearssl.org/) as a proxy in front of any Arduino socket library.
 BearSSL is designed with low flash footprint in mind, and as a result does little verification of improper programming, relying on the developer to ensure the code is correct.
-Since SSLClient is built specifically for the Arduino ecosystem, most of the code adds those programming checks back in, making debugging a fast and simple process.
-The rest manages the state of BearSSL, and ensures a manageable memory footprint.
+Since SSLClient is built specifically for the Arduino ecosystem, most of SSLClient's code adds those programming checks back in, making debugging a fast and simple process.

-Additionally, the bulk of SSLClient is split into two components: a template class [SSLClient](./src/SSLClient.h), and an implementation class [SSLClientImpl](./src/SSLClientImpl.h).
-The template class serves to abstract some functions not implemented in the Arduino Client interface (such as EthernetClient::remoteIP), and the implementation class is the rest of the SSLClient library.

 ## Other Features